Gros Morne National Park: World Heritage Site

 In 1987, the park was designated a UNESCO World Heritage Site for both its geological history and its exceptional scenery.
 The geology of the park in particular illustrates the concept of plate tectonics, and has shed important light on geological evolution and its processes.

 In respect of its key role in the development of an understanding of plate tectonics, the Mohorovičić discontinuity at Gros Morne was included by the International Union of Geological Sciences (IUGS) in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.

 Trails

 Hiking the trails is a popular activity at Gros Morne.
 There are about 20 marked day trip trails, exploring coastal and interior areas of the park.
 One of the more strenuous dayhikes is the 16 km hike over Gros Morne Mountain.
 This trail is also called the James Callaghan Trail after the former British Prime Minister, who visited in 1976, in recognition of his conservation efforts.
-A small controversy arose after the Prime Minister did not visit the trail that had been named in his honour.
+A small controversy arose after Callaghan did not visit the trail that had been named in his honour.

 The interior of the park can also be accessed, notably through the multi-day Long Range Traverse between Western Brook Pond and Gros Morne Mountain.